GeekSajid/assignment/README.md

 Download Visual Studio 2013 or above

 ## For up and Running project
-Check connectionstring in web.config to match your database server names.
+Check "connectionstring" property in web.config to match your database server names.
 If requirement is filled then update database from package manager console

 ```PM> update-database```